top of page

 Is Emergency Contraceptive an abortion pill?

-For efficiency, take the emergency contraceptive within 72 hours of unprotected sex.
+For optimal efficiency, take the emergency contraceptive within 72 hours of unprotected sex.
 The sooner you take it after unprotected sex, the more efficient it will be.

 Emergencency contraceptives are not abortion pills.
 While abortion pills terminate an existing pregnancy, emergency contraceptives prevent one from being conceived.